 More than 18 million adult Americans have sleep apnea, and it is frequently found in children as well, particularly those who snore.
 What makes sleep apnea such a silent killer is the fact that the sufferer is not aware he or she has a breathing problem when he or she is awake.
 In fact, the person’s breathing patterns may be very normal when the person is awake.
 When they are asleep, they are not, obviously, aware of their problem.

 Interestingly enough, sleep apnea sufferers don’t become aware of their problem even after their apnea wakes them up from their sleep.
 This is the hidden danger of sleep apnea that makes it such a killer.
 It would take a loved one sharing the same bed as the sufferer to notice and inform the sufferer of his or her abnormal breathing patterns during sleep.
-Sometimes a sleep apnea test is done when a patient complains to their doctor of snoring, or insomnia – another way that a sleep apnea diagnosis can occur.
+Sometimes a sleep apnea test is done when a patient complains to their doctor of snoring, insomnia or fatigue – another way that a sleep apnea diagnosis can occur.

 Brain Activity During Sleep Apnea